Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Application.SetOption "Default Database Directory", "C:\Developers\Project"

 The above statement will change the Default Database Folder to the location specified in the second parameter.
-The next example that changes the Default Database Folder to the active database's location:
+The next example changes the Default Database Folder to the active database's location:

 Application.SetOption "Default Database Directory", CurrentProject.Path